cs1302uga/cs1302-tutorials/components/components.md

    [MacOS users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md) or
    [Windows 10 users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/Windows10.md).

-   Also, the `-X` and `-Y` options can be used individually with orwithout each other.
+   Also, the `-X` and `-Y` options can be used individually with or without each other.
    See the manual page for `ssh` for more information about the differences between these two options.